isomerpages/seab-corp/news/press-releases/_posts/2019-01-07-post-Release of 2018 Singapore Cambridge GCE Ordinary Level Examination Results and 2019 JAE.md

 .</p>
 <p>19.
 Secondary 4 N(A) students who are newly eligible after taking into
-account their O-Level examination results should submit their DPP applications online via the DPP application portal at <a href="https://www.ite.edu.sg/wps/portal/intake/" rel="noopener noreferrer nofollow" target="_blank">https://www.ite.edu.sg/wps/portal/intake/</a>.
+account their O-Level examination results should submit their DPP applications online via the DPP application portal at https://www.ite.edu.sg/wps/portal/intake/.
 The final application phase for the Direct-Entry-Scheme to Polytechnic Programme (DPP) will open at 2.30pm on Monday, 14 January 2019 and close at 11.59pm of Friday, 18 January 2019.</p>